Kalau Tak Untung

 Kalau Ta' Oentoeng (Perfected Spelling: Kalau Tak Untung, meaning If Fortune Does Not Favour) is a 1933 novel written by Sariamin Ismail under the pseudonym Selasih.
 It was the first Indonesian novel written by a woman.
-Written in a flowing style heavily dependent on letters, the novel tells the story of two childhood friends who fall in love but cannot be together.
+Written in a flowing style that depends heavily on letters, the novel tells the story of two childhood friends who fall in love but cannot be together.
 It was reportedly based on the author's own experiences.
-Although readings have generally focused on the novel's depiction of an "inexorable fate", feminist and postcolonial analyses have also been done.
+Readings have generally focused on the novel's depiction of an "inexorable fate", but feminist and postcolonial analyses have also been done.

 Plot

 Rasmani and Masrul are childhood friends from Bukittinggi, West Sumatra.
 Unknown to Masrul, Rasmani has fallen in love with him and, when he moves to Painan to work, she feels her heart torn asunder.
-Several days later Rasmani receives a letter from him, in which Masrul tells her he is betrothed to his cousin Aminah, a betrothal with which he disagrees.
-Masrul has realised that he loves Rasmani, but he feels obliged to marry his cousin.
+Several days later Rasmani receives a letter from Masrul in which he tells her he is betrothed to his cousin Aminah, a betrothal with which he disagrees.
+Masrul has realised that he loves Rasmani, but feels obliged to marry his cousin.
 Rasmani, meanwhile, becomes a teacher.

-While working Masrul meets a rich school principal, who asks Masrul to marry his daughter Muslina.
+While working, Masrul meets a rich school principal, who asks Masrul to marry his daughter Muslina.
 When Masrul, after constant nagging, finally accepts, his family and Rasmani are devastated.
 Although Masrul and Muslina move to Padang and have a child together, their marriage is not a happy one, and eventually Masrul begins to drink excessively and rarely comes home.
 Feeling unappreciated, he finally chooses to divorce Muslina and return to Bukittinggi, despite Rasmani urging him not to do so.

 After meeting Rasmani again, Masrul tells her that he loves her and the two plan to marry.
 However, before marriage Masrul insists that he must save more money, and he goes to Medan to work over Rasmani's protests.
 While there he is out of contact for several months, leading Rasmani to worry and fall ill.
-After receiving a letter that Masrul has found a job and will be coming to meet her, she is shocked.
+After receiving a letter that Masrul has found a job and is coming to meet her, she is shocked.
 Her weak heart stops and she dies, just before Masrul can return to Bukittinggi.